-- To obtain new molecular-level insight into the functioning and regulation of plants, microbes, and biological communities to provide the science base for cost-effective production of next generation biofuels as a major secure national energy resource. - To enable major scientific developments in Earth system-relevant atmospheric, hydrological, ecosystem, and cryospheric process and modeling research in support of DOE's mission goals. - To understand the relationships between Earth system (including climate) change and terrestrial ecosystems, and provide science to underpin a fully predictive understanding of the complex Earth system, including the potential impacts of Earth system change on DOE mission-relevant infrastructures. - To understand the behavior of DOE-relevant contaminants in subsurface environments, enabling prediction of their fate and transport in support of long term environmental stewardship and development of new, science-based remediation strategies. - To make fundamental discoveries at the interface of biology and physics by developing and using new, enabling technologies and resources for DOE's needs in climate, bioenergy, and subsurface science.
+- To obtain new molecular-level insight into the functioning and regulation of plants, microbes, and biological communities to provide the science base for cost-effective production of next generation biofuels as a major secure national energy resource. - To enable major scientific developments in Earth system-relevant atmospheric, hydrological, biogeochemical, ecosystem, and cryospheric process and modeling research in support of DOE's mission goals. - To understand the relationships between Earth system (including climate) change and terrestrial ecosystems, and provide science to underpin a fully predictive understanding of the complex Earth system, including the potential impacts of Earth system change on DOE mission-relevant infrastructures. - To understand the behavior of DOE-relevant contaminants and other key biogeochemical processes in watersheds and subsurface environments, enabling prediction of contaminant fate and transport and elemental cycling.

+• To make fundamental discoveries at the interface of biology and physics by developing and using new, enabling technologies and resources for DOE's needs in climate, bioenergy, and subsurface science.

-The BER program is organized into two divisions, the Biological Systems Science Division (BSSD), and Climate and Environmental Sciences Division (CESD).
+The BER program is organized into two divisions, the Biological Systems Science Division (BSSD), and Earth and Environmental Systems Sciences Division (EESSD).

 The BSSD supports research that integrates discovery- and hypothesis-driven science with technology development on plant and microbial systems relevant to DOE bioenergy mission needs.
 Systems biology is the multidisciplinary study of complex interactions specifying the function of entire biological systems-from single cells to multicellular organisms-rather than the study of individual components.
 BSSD focuses on utilizing systems biology approaches to define the functional principles that drive living systems, from microbes and microbial communities to plants and other whole organisms.
-The division also supports operation of a scientific user facility, the DOE Joint Genome Institute (JGI), and use of structural biology facilities through the development of instrumentation at DOE's national user facilities.
+The division also supports operation of a scientific user facility, the DOE Joint Genome Institute (JGI), and use of structural biology capabilities through the development of instrumentation at DOE's national user facilities.

-The CESD supports fundamental science and research capabilities that enable major scientific developments in Earth system (including climate) relevant atmospheric, hydrological, biogeochemical, ecosystem, and cryospheric research and modeling, in support of DOE's mission goals for basic science, energy, and national security.
+The EESSD supports fundamental science and research capabilities that enable major scientific developments in Earth system (including climate) relevant atmospheric, hydrological, biogeochemical, ecosystem, and cryospheric research and modeling, in support of DOE's mission goals for basic science, energy, and national security.
 This includes research on clouds, aerosols, hydrology, biogeochemistry, and cryospheric processes; scale-aware modeling of process interactions extending from local to global; and integrated analysis of Earth system variability and change on energy and related infrastructures.
-It also supports subsurface biogeochemical research that advances fundamental understanding of coupled physical, chemical, and biological processes controlling the environmental fate and transport of DOE-relevant energy byproducts.
-CESD also supports two national scientific user facilities: the Atmospheric Radiation Measurements (ARM) User Facility and the Environmental Molecular Sciences Laboratory (EMSL).
+It also supports subsurface biogeochemical research that advances fundamental understanding of coupled physical, chemical, and biological processes controlling the environmental fate and transport of DOErelevant energy byproducts.
+EESSD also supports two national scientific user facilities: the Atmospheric Radiation Measurements (ARM) User Facility and the Environmental Molecular Sciences Laboratory (EMSL).
 ARM provides unique, multi-instrumented capabilities for continuous, long-term observations needed to develop and test improved understanding of the central role of clouds and aerosols as part of the atmospheric component of Earth system models.
 EMSL provides premier experimental and high-end computational resources needed to understand molecular- to meso-scale physical, chemical, and biological processes for addressing DOE's energy and environmental mission.